 - 6.1 The Statutory Framework for the Early Years Foundation Stage (2017) is mandatory.
 In accordance with this, we ensure that at least one person with a current Paediatric First Aid certificate is on our premises at all times, when pupils are present.
 All new nursery and preschool staff within our Early Years will undertake paediatric first aid training.
-This means that newly qualified staff with a childcare level two and three qualification will have a paediatric first aid certificate before they can be included in the statutory staff:child ratios in the early year's settings.
-All paediatric first aid certificates will be displayed in the Early Years areas. - 6.2 No outing from school is undertaken without the presence of at least one person with a paediatric first aid qualification, present on and off site. - 6.3 We keep an electronic record of all accidents or injuries and first aid treatment on Medical Tracker or a written record where Medical Tracker is not available.
+This means that newly qualified staff with a childcare level two and three qualifications will have a paediatric first aid certificate before they can be included in the statutory staff: child ratios in the early year's settings.
+All paediatric first aid certificates can be found in the head of school/DSL's office.
+Staff members that have Paediatric First Aid Training is displayed on their classroom door / area. - 6.2 No outing from school is undertaken without the presence of at least one person with a paediatric first aid qualification, present on and off site. - 6.3 We keep an electronic record of all accidents or injuries and first aid treatment on Medical Tracker or a written record where Medical Tracker is not available.
 We must inform parent(s) and/or carer(s) of any accident or injury on the same day, or as soon as reasonably practicable, as well as any first aid treatment.
 Records are stored confidentially in Medical Tracker.
-The recording of an accident is carried out in confidence at all times by the person administering first aid.
+The recording of an accident is carried out in confidence at all times by the person administering first aid. - 6.4 We know that we must notify Ofsted of any serious accident, illness or injury to, or death of, any child in our care, and of the action that we have taken.
+We aim to do so as quickly as possible and always within 14 days of the incident occurring.
+We are mindful that not to do so, without a reasonable excuse, would be committing an offence. - 6.5 We must notify our local child protection agency, Camden, of any serious accident or injury to, or the death of, any child in our care.
+We always act on their advice, if given to us. - 6.6 Prescription medicines must not be administered unless they have been prescribed by a doctor, dentist, nurse or pharmacist and we have a clear procedure for managing this.